 3. There’s as much adventure as you can handle.

 There are plenty of thrills to be had in every Alaskan cruise port port.
 Passengers can either book excursions directly through their cruise line or through local vendors (online or by the docks).
 Adventures include guided mountain hikes, dog sled runs, and ziplining.
 You can also go fishing, go sea kayaking, or scuba diving.

 4. You can eat and drink locally, both on and off the ship.

 In Talkeetna (at the base of Denali National Park), for example, you can pair a Denali Brewing Company Chinook Pale Ale or an award-winning Chuli Stout with a blackened Alaskan cod sandwich.
 There are local flavors on board many of the cruise lines, too.
-For example, Princess Cruises offers special Alaskan menus that highlight the region's signature dishes and cuisine.

 5. It's easy to extend your trip and explore on land.

 Most cruise lines offer passengers land-and-sea packages that combine all the sights and adventure of a cruise with a few days of deeper exploration in the state.
 A Denali package likely includes a stay in Talkeetna, the quaint town where adventurous climbers begin their ascension of Denali (the tallest mountain in North America at 20,310 feet).
 Other extensions might include stops in Fairbanks or British Columbia, with some time on a riverboat or train, rounding out the ideal Alaskan adventure.